garrandall/popular-music-data/tracks/bump-bump-bump-b2k-p--diddy.md

 Come on
 Girl why you teasin me
-You gonna have to stop pleasin me (stop teasin me, i want you) While we're on this floor
+You gonna have to stop pleasin me (stop teasin me, I want you) While we're on this floor
 You takin it round and round
 I love the way you put it down
 You makin me scream for more (oh, gimme more, let s go, don't stop come on) Put your 2way next to mine
 Baby hit me anytime
-Baby you and me behind close doors (oohh)
+Baby you and me behind close doors (oh)
 You about to be my main squeeze
 Take trips, cop shiny things
 Girl just come wit me
 Come on lets go and do the damn thang

 Baby turn around,
 And let me see that sexy body go
 Bump bump bump
-That is all i want to see,
+That is all I want to see,
 Baby show me
 Baby turn around,
 And let me see that sexy body go
 Bump bump bump
 The way you throwin that thing at me